All Products

 Step 1: Configure network connectivity

-When you pull images across accounts, the ACK cluster and the ACR Enterprise Edition instance are in different VPCs that belong to different accounts and may be in different regions.
-Before you can pull images, you must ensure that the network is connected and the related domain names can be parsed.
+When you pull images across accounts, the ACK cluster and the ACR Enterprise Edition instance are in different VPCs, belong to different accounts, and may be in different regions.
+Before you can pull images, you must ensure network connectivity and that the related domain names can be parsed.
 The following methods are available:

-• Internet connection: Configure a public endpoint for the ACR Enterprise Edition instance and enable Internet access for the ACK cluster.
-Images are transferred over the Internet.
-However, transferring data over the Internet is less secure and incurs EIP and data transfer fees.
+• Public network connection: Configure a public endpoint for the ACR Enterprise Edition instance and enable public network access for the ACK cluster.
+Images are transferred over the public network.
+However, transferring data over the public network is less secure and incurs fees for Elastic IP Addresses (EIPs) and data transfer.

-• VPC peering connection: You can use a VPC peering connection to connect the two VPCs.
+• VPC peering connection: Use a VPC peering connection to connect the two VPCs.
 This allows the ACK cluster to access the ACR Enterprise Edition instance.
-VPC peering connections are free of charge if the VPCs are in the same region, but are charged if the VPCs are in different regions.
+VPC peering connections are free of charge if the VPCs are in the same region but are charged if the VPCs are in different regions.
 This method requires that the two VPCs have non-overlapping CIDR blocks.
-This may reduce the number of available CIDR blocks in the VPCs.
+This requirement may reduce the number of available CIDR blocks in the VPCs.
 In addition, if the CIDR blocks of the two VPCs overlap, you must modify the existing network architecture.

-• CEN connection: A CEN instance can contain one or more transit routers.
+• Cloud Enterprise Network connection: A CEN instance can contain one or more transit routers.
 The transit routers can be connected using inter-region connections to implement cross-region and cross-account VPC-to-VPC connections.

-For a comparison between VPC peering connections and CEN connections, see What are the differences between CEN and virtual private cloud (VPC) peering connections?
+For a comparison of VPC peering connections and CEN connections, see What are the differences between CEN and VPC peering connections?

 Comparison item